Knee Injuries - Curezone Physiotherapy

 Meniscal Injuries

-Your menisci may get Injured in any activity or sport that involves twisting or as you get older a degenerative tear can happen with normal activities.
+You may injure your menisci in any activity or sport that involves twisting, or as you get older a degenerative tear can happen with normal activities.
 Your menisci provide stability, equal weight bearing and shock absorption to your joint.

 Tendon injuries